DigitalRealitiesLab/DroneSimulation/README.md

 ## Room Model

-For the MED-Conditions, the real room was overlaid with a virtual representation of itself, utilizing a VIVE Tracker.
+For the MED condition, the real room was overlaid with a virtual representation of itself, utilizing a VIVE Tracker.
 To do this, the real room was first measured and then remodelled in Unity.
-This means, wherever else this project might be used, the room model will not match.
-At least for serious reproductions, it is advisable to first create a new, own room model and for this purpose to use the supplied room model only as a guide.
+Hence, the room model will not match other settings and needs to be adapted for any use in other scenarios.

 # Preparing the project

 This project is dependent on the drone asset mentioned [above](#requirements).
-After including it, some slight changes must be performed within _YueDronePhysics.cs_:
+After including it, small changes are required in _YueDronePhysics.cs_:

 ---
 Delete: